Cornell-MAE-UG/fa25-portfolio-sgf45/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in biological concepts and critical thinking.
+Passionate about designing technology to help advance the future of medicine and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
-  *Bachelor of Science in Mechanical and Aerospace Engineering*
+  *Bachelor of Science in Biomedical Engineering*
-  GPA: 3.8/4.0 | Graduation: Month, Year
+  GPA: 3.3/4.0 | Graduation: May, 2028

-- **[High School Name]**
+- **Sayville High School**
   *High School Diploma*
-  Graduation: [Month, Year]
+  Graduation: [June, 2024]

 ---

 #### Skills
-- **Software:** Autodesk Fusion 360, SolidWorks, ANSYS
+- **Software:** N/A
-- **Programming:** Python, MATLAB
+- **Programming:** Python
-- **Tools:** 3D Printing, Laser Cutting
+- **Tools:** N/A

 ---